 acquisition earlier this year of Nothing Real LLC, the developer of Shake, will cost the company about US$15 million in cash spread over five years.
 Shake is a high-end compositing and visual effects solution used by filmmakers and video producers.
 In fact, Apple recently

-about its continuing plans for Shake and is anticipating the release of Shake 2.5 shortly.
+unveiled details about its continuing plans for Shake and is anticipating the release of Shake 2.5 shortly.

 Apple’s acquisitions this past quarter largely focus on expanding the company’s influence in the digital video and film editing realms.
 Apple noted

 its acquisition of Prismo Graphics, a motion graphics developer whose products are also used in film and video.
 Apple also

 acquired Silicon Grail, the cinema compositing software developer responsible for RAYZ and Chalice.

 Video and film aren’t Apple’s only area of concern when it comes to strategic acquisitions either.
 The company noted its acquisition of

 Zayante, Inc., a manufacturer of FireWire hardware whose assets